-Students who do not pass two drug screen tests must appeal to the Vice President of Academic and Student Affairs for continuation in the healthcare program.
+Students who do not pass two drug screen tests and/or background check must appeal to the Vice President of Academic and Student Affairs for continuation in the healthcare program.
 The appeal must include a typed explanation of what has changed in their life since previously applying to the healthcare program, why they should be reconsidered for the healthcare program, and proof of drug rehabilitation or recovery.